 If you are an avid Brussels Sprouts hater and have never tried roasting them, may I suggest purchasing a small bag and giving it a try.
 There’s not much to lose, and you may find that you love (or at least don’t hate) them.

-Note: this is a method, not a recipe with specific ingredient amounts.
+This is a method, not a recipe with specific ingredient amounts.
 Tailor it to your own tastes!